apache/gobblin/gobblin-docs/user-guide/Configuration-Properties-Glossary.md

 # Writer Properties <a name="Writer-Properties"></a>
 #### writer.destination.type
 ###### Description
-Writer destination type; currently only writing to HDFS is supported.
+Writer destination type.
+Can be HDFS, KAFKA, MYSQL or TERADATA
 ###### Default Value
 HDFS
 ###### Required